 Consultation on ‘Improving the River Torrens from the foothills to the sea’ has now closed.
-Responses are being reviewed and planning for new works is underway to continue the improvement of water quality and biodiversity along the urban stretches of the Torrens.

 Community consultation is an important aspect of the process and we thank all those who provided their feedback.

 Further information on the survey results and the continuation of the project will be provided on the Natural Resources Adelaide and Mount Lofty Ranges website as it becomes available.

 Come have your say on how we can improve the health and environment of the River Torrens from the foothills to the sea.